olinml2024/olinml2024.github.io/assignments/assignment14/assignment14.markdown

 # Proposing an LLM for an Application and Context You Care About

 * What would an application of large language models either at Olin or outside?
 What would be valuable about it.
 * What would the considerations be in developing such an application?
-What issues of data managmeent might come up?
+What issues of data management might come up?
 This could be privacy, legal, bias,  What value would the system provide and who would benefit.
 What guardrails would you put in place?